-5. SCHEDULE 1: DEVELOPMENT OF 10% AND 50% POE DEMAND TRACES FOR THE EAAP
+5. SCHEDULE 1: DEVELOPMENT OF POE DEMAND TRACES FOR THE EAAP

-The demand traces used in the EAAP represent operational demand, and therefore-will reflect the demand met by scheduled, and semi- scheduled and large non-scheduled generation in the NEM2.
+The demand traces used in the EAAP represent operational demand, and therefore reflect the demand met by scheduled, semi- scheduled and large non-scheduled generation in the NEM6.

-An half-hourly resolution will be used in the EAAP probabilistic simulations, requiring hourly demand traces to be used.
-These traces will be generated using the same method employed to produce demand traces for both the National Transmission Statement under Rule 11.27 or the National Transmission Network Development Plan under the Rules (as the case may beESOO and medium term PASA)8.
+A half-hourly resolution is used in the EAAP probabilistic simulations.
+These traces are generated using the same method employed to produce demand traces for publications such as ISP, the ESOO and medium term PASA7.

-The method involves adjusting historical demand patterns to match forecast energy and peak demand projections to determine 10% and 50% POE demand traces for the study period.
-The historical years used in deriving the 10% POE and 50% POE demand traces generally reflect the most recent year/s in which the load traces most closely matched the criteria for the nominated 10% and 50% POE years used in the MT PASA.
+The method involves adjusting historical demand patterns to match forecast energy and maximum demand projections to determine 10% and 50% POE demand traces for the study period.
+Where appropriate, 90% POE demand traces are also developed using the same method.
+The historical years used in deriving the demand traces reflect those used in the MT PASA.